Cost basis for crypto is a critical number your team needs to know for your accounting processes.

 You’ll also always have an accurate list of the cost basis for each transaction and can produce an accurate audit trail in seconds.

-All of your crypto accounting is also seamlessly integrated with your general ledger software, so you’ll never have to purchase a separate crypto tool.
+All of your crypto accounting also seamlessly integrates with your general ledger software, so you’ll never have to purchase a separate crypto tool.

 Manually tracking cryptocurrency transactions is time-consuming and risky as it’s easy to make a calculation error.